 Inventories are stated at the lower of cost and net realisable value less any provision necessary to recognise damage and obsolescence.
 Cost includes labour, materials and an appropriate proportion of overheads.

 Provisions

-Provision is made for self insured claims incurred but not reported, contracts which are considered onerous, accumulated losses related to associated undertakings and other known liabilities which exist at the year end as a result of a past event.
+Provision is made for self insured claims incurred but not reported and other known liabilities which exist at the period end as a result of a past event.